-After logging into Retention Science, you will be greeted by the Trend Details tab, and you can begin to assess campaign results:
+After logging into Retention Science, you will be greeted by the AI Stats page.
+You can click into "Stages" where you can begin to assess campaign results:

 The first step is to specify the time frame for your requested data.
 This can be selected by using the drop down menu on the top right of the page:

 There are several preset time intervals that can be selected, or you can enter a custom range by entering dates in the fields or by clicking on the calendar.

 Now that your data is reflective of the time frame you have selected, you can see your data broken out in several different sections.